LearnOnDemandSystems/docs/tms/tms-administrators/miscellaneous/create-custom-fields.md

 A Number field contains a whole number.
 The only type-specific option for this field is **Require Unique Values**.
 However, if that is selected, only one entity item can have a specific number in it.
 For instance, if it is a class custom field, only one class would be able to have the number 1 in the field.

 ## User Selector
-A User Selector field contains the name of and link to a user in the TMS.
+A User Selector field contains the name of and link to a user in the Skillable TMS.
 This field has a Choose User dialog attached to set the user.
 You can pre-filter this Choose User dialog by a user role with the Filter User Role option.

 This field type can require unique values.
 However, if set, only one entity item can have a specific user.
 For instance, if it is a class custom field, only one class could have John Doe, only one class could have Jane Doe, etc.